Infinity7878/casinosite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I am making this website to eventually be an online casino that users can gamble website currency on that can be exchanged for bitcoin.
+I am making this website to eventually be an online casino that users can gamble website currency that can be exchanged for bitcoin.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * HTML
 * JS
 * CSS